neatorobito/Salut/README.md

 ## Contributing

-Feel free to submit issue requests or forks.
+Feel free to submit issues, requests, or fork the project.

 ## Motivation